Julius von Kirchmann

 Julius Hermann von Kirchmann (5 November 1802 – 20 October 1884) was a German jurist and philosopher.

-Biography
+Career

-Kirchmann was educated at Leipzig and Halle.
-In 1846 he was made state's attorney in the criminal court of Berlin, and two years afterwards was chosen to the Prussian National Assembly.
-From 1871 to 1876 he was a member of the German Reichstag.
+Born in Schafstädt near Merseburg, Kirchmann was educated at Leipzig and Halle universities.
+He was made state's attorney in the criminal court of Berlin in 1846, and two years afterwards was chosen to the Prussian National Assembly.
+From 1871 to 1876, he was a member of the Reichstag, the German Empire's parliament, for the German Progress Party.
 His philosophy was an attempt to mediate between realism and idealism.
+On the fugacity of law, he said "only three words of the legislature can destroy whole libraries".

 Writings

-Kirchmann first attracted attention as a philosopher by his brochure Die Wertlosigkeit der Jurisprudenz als Wissenschaft (The worthlessness of jurisprudence as a body of knowledge; 1848).
-His other philosophical writings include: Ueber Unsterblichkeit (On immortality; 1865), Aesthetik auf realistischer Grundlage (A realistic foundation for aesthetics; 1868); translations of parts of Aristotle, Roger Bacon, Hugo Grotius, David Hume, Gottfried Wilhelm Leibniz, and Baruch Spinoza, and a remarkable edition of Immanuel Kant in the Philosophische Bibliothek, edited by him (1868 et seq.), and of Thomas Hobbes' De Cive (1873).
+Kirchmann first attracted attention as a philosopher by his brochure Die Wertlosigkeit der Jurisprudenz als Wissenschaft (The Worthlessness of Jurisprudence as a Body of Knowledge; 1848).
+His other philosophical writings include: Ueber Unsterblichkeit (On Immortality; 1865), Aesthetik auf realistischer Grundlage (A Realistic Foundation for Aesthetics; 1868); translations of parts of Aristotle, Roger Bacon, Hugo Grotius, David Hume, Gottfried Wilhelm Leibniz, and Baruch Spinoza, and a remarkable edition of Immanuel Kant in the Philosophische Bibliothek, edited by him (1868 et seq.), and of Thomas Hobbes' De Cive (1873).